The

 purpose he just says he is "not interested," and hangs up.

-tried to talk to the owner once, when the door to the film room
+to talk to the owner once, when the door to the film room was

-was open," says my Movieland tour guide Allan Harris.
-He points
+open," says my Movieland tour guide Allan Harris.
+He points to

-to a locked, yellow door behind the booth section.
-"It looked
+a locked, yellow door behind the booth section.
+"It looked like

 was a winding-viewing apparatus on the table.
 I tried to buy one